-Blurred lines and false dichotomies: Integrating counterinsurgency into the UK’s domestic ‘war on error’
+Blurred Lines and False Dichotomies: Integrating Counterinsurgency into the UK’s Domestic ‘War on Terror’

 Liverpool John Moores University, Critical Social Policy

 PREVENT is a reality on all of our campuses.
 It shapes much of our engagement with our institutions, in particular our ability to hold events and run campaigns.
-This briefing provides some guidance on how to deal with PREVENT infringing on our right to organise and being used to clamp down on events.
+This briefing from Students not Suspects provides some guidance on how to deal with PREVENT infringing on students’ right to organise and hold events.

 The Experience of Muslim Students in 2017-18

-80 per cent of ISoc president respondents agreed or strongly agreed that the Prevent duty has had a negative impact on their society, with some commenting a decline in membership due to concerns of surveillance by authorities.
+NUS’ Women’s and Black Students’ campaigns, this report is the result of a survey that was as an attempt to resolve questions such as “What does it mean to be Muslim in Britain today?”
+It highlights the impact of Prevent on Muslim students and student organisations, with 80% of ISoc president respondents agreeing or strongly agreeing that the Prevent duty has had a negative impact on their society, with some commenting a decline in membership due to concerns of surveillance by authorities.

-Over the past five years, the Home Office and a secretive government department called RICU, the Research, Information and Communications Unit, has been cultivating a network of ‘grass roots’ Muslim voices to promote ‘counter-narratives’ to combat the appeal of ‘extremist narratives’ among Britain’s young people.
+This ground-breaking report reveals that the Home Office and a secretive government department called RICU, the Research, Information and Communications Unit, have been cultivating a network of ‘grass roots’ Muslim voices to promote state-scripted narratives.
 All of this is taking place with no public debate or oversight.